Eyad-A/Trail-Finder/README.md

  - Added authorization for trails
  - Users can now only edit/delete their own trails
  - Added logic to only show edit/delete buttons if the trail's owner is logged in

+## Version 0.6.2
+ - Added edit, update, and delete routes for comments
+ - Added edit and delete buttons for comments
+ - Added user authorization for comments
+ - Added logic to only show edit/delete buttons for comment's owner